chingu-voyages/soloproject-tier1-chingu-trivia-po/README.md

 As a Product Owner this project is a great opportunity to demonstrate your organization skills to help a team who will develop this clean and modern webpage.

 You are currently on the **Tier 1 repo** and this Solo Project is only for Product Owners **not** Developers.
-You'll be responsible for creating User Stories and Tasks from the requirements listed below.
+You'll be responsible for creating User Stories from the requirements listed below.

 As you increase your Product Owner skills and experience you'll be able to come back to this project and enhance it for the Tier 2 and 3 versions of it.
 Ultimately you'll have a great portfolio piece to share with interviewers.
 ## About Chingu